 - 100ml milk

-- Melt the chocolate & butter together in a large bowl set over a saucepan of bubbling water, leave to cool
+- Melt together the dark chocolate & butter in a large bowl set over a saucepan of bubbling water (make sure that the bottom of the bowl doesn’t touch the boiling water though), set aside to cool to cool

 - Heat a large frying pan over a high heat before adding the amaretto & pear wedges

-- Cook the pears for about 15 minutes, turning them occasionally until the majority alcohol has evaporated & the pear is golden & caramelised
+- Cook the pears for about 15 minutes, turning them occasionally until the majority alcohol has evaporated & the pear is beginning to turn golden & caramelised

-- Drain any remaining amaretto from the pan & set aside to cool
+- Drain any remaining amaretto from the pan (it should be a little syrupy now) & set aside to cool

-- In a large bowl beat together 50g of the sugar with the egg yolks until pale
+- In a large bowl beat together half (50g) of the sugar with the egg yolks

-- In a separate large, clean bowl whisk the egg whites with the salt until they form stiff peaks
+- In a separate large, clean bowl whisk the egg whites until they double in size & begin to form stiff peaks

-- Pour half of the mixture into a 22cm round cake tin, greased & lined with baking parchment
+- Pour the mixture into a 22cm round cake tin, greased & lined with baking parchment

-- Spread the caramelised pear wedges & remaining cherries over the top of the cake
+- Place the caramelised pear wedges over the top of the cake

-- Bake the cake at 180C for 1 hour until the cake springs back when pressed lightly or a tester inserted into the cake comes out clean
+- Bake the cake at 180C for 1 hour until the cake springs back when pressed lightly or a tester inserted into the cake comes out cleanly